 My main philosophical interests are in value theory, social ontology, social epistemology, and action theory.

-"The Convergence Model of Creative Intention" (MA Thesis)
+"The Programming Theory of Creativity" (MA Thesis)

 "Kant and the Rights of Infants"